tarufkhan/ReviewScraper/README.md

 # ReviewScraper
-Code to scrap reviews along with pagination
+## Python Code to scrap reviews along with pagination

 - Scraping reviews from a e-commerce site
 - You can change the name of the product